How to ask God for help through prayer.

 3. WHEN TO MAKE PRAYERS OF REQUEST

-But getting back to the point, we can use ‘prayers of request’ in all areas of our lives.
-For example, prayers requesting assistance, from God, for both ourselves and others can be applied to our spiritual direction, doubts challenging our faith, personal relationships, family conflicts, health issues, education, work issues, ‘bad personal habits’, financial necessities, buying essential assets etc.
+But getting back to the point, we can use ‘prayers of request’ to ask for God’s help in all areas of our lives.
+For example, prayers requesting assistance, from God, for both ourselves and others can be applied to our spiritual direction, doubts challenging our faith, personal relationships, family conflicts, health problems, struggles in life, education and work issues, ‘bad personal habits’, buying essential assets etc.